How to Visit Rome & Rome Itinerary

 Swiss Guard

-While in Vatican, try to stop the Swiss Guards which are a minor armed force and honour guard unit maintained by the Holy See that protects the pope and the Apostolic Palace within the territory of the Vatican City.
+While in the Vatican, try to stop the Swiss Guards, which are a minor armed force and honour guard unit maintained by the Holy See that protects the pope and the Apostolic Palace within the territory of the Vatican City.
 Established in 1506 under Pope Julius II, the Pontifical Swiss Guard is among the oldest military units in continuous operation.

 Castel Sant’Angelo

-Time to walk back the Fortress.
+Time to walk back to the Fortress.
 On your way, you could grab a pizza from a smaller street near the Vatican and then go eat it in the park around the Castel Sant’Angelo.

 Flea Market